-First of all, UGC is one of the most cost-effective ways of doing marketing.
+First of all, UGC is one of the most cost-effective ways of marketing.

-We’ll talk more about this in the next section of our guide, but the fact that a brand can take advantage of it for little or no cost at all is impressive.
+Brands can take advantage of it for little to no cost at all and that’s impressive.

 Element #2: Measurable results

-What’s more, it’s easier to measure its performance in metrics, as compared to TV ads for example.
+It’s easier to measure UGC performance in metrics, compared to TV ads for example.

-Impressions, likes, comments, and engagement rates are possible to track and give you a good idea of what your conversion rates are.
+Impressions, likes, comments, and engagement rates can be tracked and give you a good idea of what your conversion rates are.

-Such KPIs can be accessed either directly through a user’s account, or via a third-party tool.
+Such key performance indicators (KPIs) can be accessed either directly through a user’s account, or via a third-party tool.

 Element #3: Time-efficient

-It’s definitely one of the most time-efficient practices when it comes to content marketing.
+It’s one of the most time-efficient practices when it comes to content marketing.